FlaxEngine/FlaxDocs/manual/get-started/prefabs/creating-prefabs.md

 ## From code

-The last way to create a new prefab is by using an editor script that creates a new prefab asset using Flax C# API.
+The last way to create a new prefab is by using an editor script that creates a new prefab asset using C# or C++.

 ### C#